 - It disrespects creative artists.
 The work that goes into creating popular movies and music is often forgotten when that content is downloaded illegally.
 Many adults use illegal downloads because they don’t want to pay for them, but that also means that the people creating the products aren’t receiving the payment that they have earned.
 It’s important to teach children of all ages to respect the musicians, actors, directors, and other creatives they admire.

 Top Illegal Streaming Sites to Watch out For

-If you decide that you want to prevent your children from using illegal streaming sites, start by discussing the issue with them openly.
+If you decide that you want to prevent your children from using illegal movie websites, start by discussing the issue with them openly.
 Make sure they’re aware of the security risks and understand that you don’t want them to use any illegal programs to access movies, books, or music.

 You can also help them find legal streaming services that offer free content.
 There are tons of options, including Netflix, YouTube, Hulu, Disney+, HBO Max, and countless others.

-The next step is to watch out for some of the top illegal streaming services.
+The next step is to watch out for some of the top illegal movie websites.
 This short list covers some of the most popular today:

 - The Pirate Bay